19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Exploration/Resting.md

 ### Interruption

-You regain [Fatigue Points](../../Player%20Characters/Derived%20Statistics/Fatigue%20Points.md) as you would have normally.
-(Xd4 + (X times [Constitution](../../Player%20Characters/Chosen%20Statistics/Constitution.md))) where X is the number of rounds into the short rest before you were interrupted.
+You regain [Fatigue Points](../../Player%20Characters/Derived%20Statistics/Fatigue%20Points.md) as you would have using [Recover](Delving.md#Recover): (Xd4 + (X times [Constitution](../../Player%20Characters/Chosen%20Statistics/Constitution.md))) where X is the number of [Delve Rounds](../Core%20Procedures/Round.md#Delve%20Round) into the short rest before you were interrupted.

 ## Long Rest

 A long rest must be at least 8 hours long (2 [Watches](Watches.md)) and consumes 1 ration.
-After a long rest, all [Fatigue Points](../../Player%20Characters/Derived%20Statistics/Fatigue%20Points.md) are restored, [Exhaustion](../Conditions/Exhausted.md) is cured, as are conditions that specify removal after a long, or full night of rest.
+After a long rest, all [Fatigue Points](../../Player%20Characters/Derived%20Statistics/Fatigue%20Points.md) are restored, and [Exhaustion](../Conditions/Exhausted.md) is cured.

 - You can split the rest into two pieces (at most 1 watch in between them) and still benefit.
 - Long resting is necessary to avoid [Sleep Derivation](Hazards/Biological%20Hazards.md#Sleep%20Derivation).